valerybodak/graphty/README.md

 minValue | Int | Min value to display on scale.
 In case is not specified the min value from values list will be applied maxValue | Int | Max value to display on scale.
-In case is not specified the max value from values list will be applied enableGuidelines | Boolean | Enable / Disable vertical guidelines lineWidth | Float | Width of graph's line
+In case is not specified the max value from values list will be applied enableGuidelines | Boolean | Enable / Disable vertical guidelines lineWidth | Float | The width of graph's line